tock/design-explorations/typed_syscall_data/README.md

    syscall invocations specify exactly the number of arguments the system call needs.
 The same applies to upcalls.
 1. Command can accept many more arguments and return many more values in both its success and error case.
+An arbitrary collection of useful data types can be specified, with clear semantics.

 Cons: